RuairiDillon1/VLSI-vhdlProject/doc/test_signal_generator_report.md

 Introduction
 ============

-Digital test signal generators(TSG) is a type of  avalabe external mesurement equipment that is avalable from a number of diffrent venders.
-These pieces of equipment produce a range of stimulant elctrical signals that can be used to check the operation of other electrical devices.
-The goal of this  module is to produce an on-chip version of this system with the following essential features incuded in the archetecture and desgin:
+Digital test signal generators (TSG) are a type of external measurement equipment that are available from several different vendors.
+These pieces of equipment produce a range of electrical stimuli signals that can be used to check the operation of other electrical devices.
+The goal of this module is to produce an on-chip version of this system with the following essential features included in the architecture and design:
-• Single pulse with variable duty cycle and frequency
+• Single pulse with variable duty cycle and frequency.
-• Digital noise based on pseudo random binary sequences of diferent length
+• Digital noise based on pseudo random binary sequences of different length.
-• Arbitrary data bus sequences at selectable speed
+• Arbitrary data bus sequences at selectable speed.
-• Internal/External Trigger
+• Internal/External Trigger.
-• External Time Base
+• External Time Base.
-Each of these fetures is nessary for the TSG to produce a set of data that can be used to give an enginer a informated veiwpoint on their desgin so that they can modify it so that it lands within specification.
+Each of these features are necessary for the TSG to produce a dataset that can be used to give an engineer an informative viewpoint on their design so that they can modify it so that it lands within specification.

 Features
 ========

-Normal rhythm produces four entities – a P wave, a QRS complex, a T wave, and a U wave – that each have a fairly unique pattern. [[1]](https://en.wikipedia.org/wiki/Electrocardiography)

-For simplicity the existing heartbeat modules generates the QRS complex and T wave only.

-  * Models QRS-Complex and T-Wave
-  * Average time values based on 72 bpm
-  * Enable input for external prescaler
+Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Aliquam mollis condimentum sem consectetur ultrices.
+Cras malesuada porttitor nisl euismod imperdiet.
+Pellentesque risus sem, iaculis eu aliquet sit amet, porta ut augue.
+Etiam libero tortor, suscipit vel suscipit ut, accumsan id lorem.
+Proin vel leo a dolor facilisis viverra vitae vel tellus.
+Pellentesque vestibulum, nunc vel gravida condimentum, erat quam eleifend quam, quis volutpat ex erat sit amet ante.
+Nulla porta ligula at tortor varius fringilla.
+Mauris sed sceler
 General Description
 ===================

 - description of tsg and split up view of tsg, register file configuration

 ![Heartbeat Generator - Schematic Symbol](images/heartbeat_gen_symbol.pdf){width=40%}